gazebosim/gz-msgs/examples/generating_custom_msgs/README.md

 # Creating custom gz-msgs entries

-The example in this folder demonstrates how to create your own message defintions.
+The example in this folder demonstrates how to create your own message definitions.

 Most of the setup is the same as the `using_gz_msgs` example, so if you are not familiar, view that first.